Gene Therapy

 To deliver a healthy gene to Duchenne muscles, to allow normal dystrophin production.

-Current status: Approved in the USA
+Current status: Approved in the USA, Japan and several countries in the Middle East

 Aim: